 First, students can apply to live, work and study full-time at HoneyRock.
 Students complete all courses as a cohort by taking modular intensive courses with faculty at HoneyRock, combined with a few tele-conferenced, online or hybrid courses with faculty from the Wheaton Graduate School campus in Illinois.
 All students at HoneyRock will also have a role as a graduate assistant, coordinating some aspect of HoneyRock's ministry as the hands-on laboratory for ministry practice and collaboration.
 An employment application process is required in addition to the graduate school application.

 The second option is for students to participate from a distance while maintaining their role as an employee or graduate assistant in another camp or outdoor ministry related organization.
-In this model, students take some courses in an online or hybrid format and others by attending modular intensive courses at HoneyRock or at one of our remotely located partner organizations.
+In this model, students take some courses in an online or hybrid format and others by attending modular intensive courses at HoneyRock or at one of our remotely located partner organizations for approximately 1-2 weeks per semester while enrolled in the program.

-Requirements for the Outdoor and Adventure Leadership MA, students will complete 32 hours of credit in the following core courses and 8 hours of credit in approved elective courses:
+Requirements for the Outdoor and Adventure Leadership MA, students will complete 6 hours of credit in the MML Ethos Core, 26 hours of credit in OAL core courses and 8 hours of credit in approved elective courses.

 |OAL 534||Care and Counsel in Ministry||2|